fastoch/RustDesk/README.md

 To be fair, Anydesk offers the possibility to have your own server, but it's a paid option.

 The only free and open-source solution that can be self-hosted is **RustDesk**.
-RustDesk also has paid options, but we don't need them.
+RustDesk also has paid plans, but we really don't need them, it's only there to show support.

 ---